Are you looking for fun things to do in New Orleans? If so – this is the ULTIMATE list!

 New Orleans Swamp Tour (by boat)

 You can drift along the swamp and see the local wildlife, listen to historical stories, and see amazing creatures in the wild!
-There are plenty of swamp tour available, below are some of the best on offer…
+There are plenty of swamp tours available, which makes it a great choice for fun things to do in New Orleans.
+Below are some of the best on offer…

 Take a Garden District tour